ibowditch/userdocs/server.md

 Members can indicate their intention to attend future events using the calendar.
 If they previously committed to attend an event, they can change that by withdrawing their name.

-This allows Officers to plan activities, and to see who is interested in attending.
+This allows Officers to get expected numbers for their planned activities, and to see who is interested in attending.

 In the Week view shown above: